erasmus-without-paper/ewp-specs-api-course-replication/README.md

 This document describes the **Simple Course Replication API**.
 This API can be implemented by any HEI, even it is does not take part in EWP mobility process.
-Once implemented, it allows the clients to replicate its catalogue of courses conducted on this HEI.
-This in turn allows the clients to build rich course searching experience.
+Once implemented, it allows the clients to replicate the catalogue of courses conducted on this HEI.
+This in turn allows the clients to design rich course searching user experience.

-In the draft stages of the design process, this API was referred to as **Course Search API**.
-However, as the result of [this issue] (https://github.com/erasmus-without-paper/ewp-specs-api-course-replication/issues/3), we have dropped this name along with some of its initially planned filtering functionality.
+In the draft stages of the design process, this API was referred to as "Course Search API".
+However, as the result of [this issue] (https://github.com/erasmus-without-paper/ewp-specs-api-course-replication/issues/3), we have dropped this name along with some of its initially planned *filtering* functionality.

+As it has been explained in the [Courses API][courses-api], `Course` is just one of the types of **learning opportunity**.
+This API MAY expose all types of learning opportunities, not only courses.
+See Courses API for details.

 Request method